jaols/PSJumpStart/README.md

 ## Introduction

 The PowerShell PSJumpStart module uses the built-in features in PowerShell to create an environment for the Power Administrator.
 It is a set of files to jump start PowerShell script creation as well as some ready to use functions.
+The goal is to provide some simple start-up functions.
+Search the [PowerShell Gallery](https://www.powershellgallery.com/) or the internet if a more potent function is needed.

 ## Features and content